 Your timeline depends on factors like the app’s complexity and your team’s resources.
-Typical time frames can range from 1–3 months to over 10 months.
+Typical timeframes can range from 1–3 months to nearly a year.

 Apple’s iPhone iOS (and for iPad, iPadOS) and Google’s Android comprise the world’s dominant app ecosystems.
-Apple’s App Store revenue topped $46 billion in 2018, far above the Google Play Store’s $24.8 billion.
+Apple’s App Store generates roughly twice as much revenue as Google’s currently does.
 However, Android app revenue is growing faster.
 Unless you have a strong business case for focusing on only one platform, consider developing for both.

 Your app can generate revenue through different monetization models.
-Here are 7 to consider:
+Here are some options to consider:

 1. Paid app: No free version.